Home>Blogs>Excel Tips and Tricks>4 Ultimate Tips for Data Separation and Conversion using Text to column

 When working with data that encompasses multiple details within a single cell, it can be useful to divide that data into distinct columns.
 For instance, if you have a list of employees and their corresponding IDs within one column, it would be helpful to split that information into two separate columns – one for the employee ID and another for the employee’s name.

-To achieve this, you must use the “Fixed Width” option in the Text to Column feature.
+To achieve this, you must use the “Fixed Width” option .
 This option allows you to indicate where the data should be divided by specifying the width of each column.

 Here’s how you can use the Fixed Width option to separate employee ID and employee name: